Weighted estimates for a bilinear fractional integral operator and its commutator: A union condition: Preliminaries

-Although not every cube in $\R^n$ can be contained in a dyadic cube from the grid $\mathscr{D}$, there are always cubes in other shifted grids of $\mathscr{D}$ that do the job.
-Those are
+A common technical issue encountered when using the dyadic grid $\mathscr{D}$ is that not every cube in $\R^n$ can be contained in a dyadic cube from $\mathscr{D}$.
+To overcome this, the shifted grids of $\mathscr{D}$ were introduced:

 This idea is made precise by the following theorem in \cite{Lerner2013}.